MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 - Updates to the solution must be done when the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps are not in use.

-> [!IMPORTANT]
-> If you're currently using the public preview version of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], to get the October 2019 release, you'll need to search for the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution, and then select **Install** instead of **Upgrade**.
-This installs the general availability (GA) version of the solution and removes the public preview solution.
-For more information, see [Transition from public preview to GA](public-preview-transition.md).

 To upgrade the solution:

 1. Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments) and sign in with the user credentials that have admin permissions for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].